tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 GitHub is a powerful version control platform that allows you to manage and track changes in your code.
 This ensures transparency, and organization throughout the research process.

-### Why use GitHub for the Master Thesis?
+### Why use GitHub for your research project, or Master Thesis?

-Even though your thesis is probably not a collaborative project, keeping your work on GitHub still offers a lot of advantages:
+Even if your project/thesis is not a collaborative project, keeping your work on GitHub still offers a lot of advantages:

 - *Version control*: Easily track changes, view previous versions, and revert to earlier drafts if needed.
 No more confusion with multiple versions of the same document (e.g. saving the file as "Thesisdraft1", "Thesisdraft2" and so on).
 <br>

 - *Transparent documentation:* The commit history provides a clear record of all the edits made.
 Leaving clear commit messages helps in understanding what edits you made when revisiting your work after months of working on it.

-- *Branching:* You can create branches for different sections without impacting the main thesis draft in which you can experiment as much as you want.
+- *Branching:* You can create branches for different sections without impacting the main project draft in which you can experiment as much as you want.

-- *Remote accessibility:* Access your thesis from anywhere as GitHub is a cloud-based platform.
+- *Remote accessibility:* Access your project from anywhere as GitHub is a cloud-based platform.

-- *Backup:* GitHub serves as a secure backup, minimizing the risk of losing your data or work.
+- *Backup:* GitHub serves as a secure backup, minimizing the risk of losing your work.

-- *Showcasing your work:* After finishing the thesis, you can keep your thesis on GitHub, making it accessible for others to use and showcasing your research!
+- *Showcasing your work:* After finishing the project, you can keep it on GitHub, making it accessible for others to use and showcasing your research!

 Follow [this building block](/share/data) to learn how to use GitHub for your project!